syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 ## Expand or collapse specific detail template row

-To expand or collapse a specific row of a detail template in the Syncfusion Grid, you can use the [ExpandCollapseDetailRowAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExpandCollapseDetailRowAsync__0_) method.
+To expand or collapse a specific row of a detail template in the Syncfusion&reg; Grid, you can use the [ExpandCollapseDetailRowAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExpandCollapseDetailRowAsync__0_) method.
 This method allows you to programmatically expand or collapse the detail template for a specific row of data by passing the data object representing that row.

 The following code demonstrates how to expand the first row using `ExpandCollapseDetailRowAsync` method of the DataGrid component when a button is clicked, using the DataGrid reference.